kunalprakash/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 15, 2018

+**Today's Progress:** Another slow day.
+Focused more on learning than doing.
+Learnt about carousel and a few JS tricks

+**Thoughts:** Doing something before evening helps a lot.
+Post dinner, it's almost impossible to work.

 ### Day 7: January 14, 2018

 **Today's Progress:** Tribute page finished.
 On to next project.